SHADABALIGITHUB/SHADABALIGITHUB/README.md

 💡 Interested in competitive programming, primarily using C++.
 💻 Proficient in JavaScript for building interactive web pages.
 Get in Touch

-📧 You can reach me at your.email@example.com.
-📱 Connect with me on LinkedIn: LinkedIn Profile.
-🌐 Visit my portfolio website: Your Portfolio Website.
+📱 Connect with me on LinkedIn: https://www.linkedin.com/in/shadab-ali-a3b667253/ 🌐 Visit my portfolio website: Pending.
  # Projects
 Here are some of the exciting projects I'm working on: